dagster-io/dagster/python_modules/dagster/docs/sections/learn/principles.rst

 those assumptions break, the breakage can be reported quickly, easily, and with rich metadata and diagnostic information.
 These expectations can also serve as contracts between teams.

-   * See https://bit.ly/2mxDS1R for a primer on pipeline tests for data quality.
+   * See `Down with Pipeline Debt! <https://bit.ly/2mxDS1R>`_ for a primer on pipeline tests for data quality.

 Gradual, optional typing
 ^^^^^^^^^^^^^^^^^^^^^^^^